dmitrymatio/setupReactDocs/docs/Testing.md

 # Testing
 {: .no_toc }

-This section is to test whether the react environment you setup earlier is correctly configure.  {: .fs-6 .fw-300 }
+The following are steps needed to test your react environment.
+By the end of these steps you will know if your react enviornment was successfully configured and ready for customization.

 ## Table of contents
 {: .no_toc .text-delta }